SIsilicon/WorldEdit-BE-Docs/docs/quick_start.md

 4. Take out the Mask Picker in your inventory and use it on the sandstone.
 Set a block of your choice as your pattern, and use "Fill Selection".
 All sandstone should now be replaced with that block.
 5. Repeat your selection upwards by typing the command `;stack 4 up`.

 If you want to you can undo everthing by using the undo item until you can't undo any further.
+You should also use `;mask` to clear the mask created previously.

 ## Playing with brushes